gvwilson/sdxjs/module-bundler/index.md

 ## How can files access each other?

-The code we have built so far has not yet created our exports;
+The code we have built so far has not created our exports;
 instead,
-it has created a lookup table of functions that can create what we asked for.
+it has build a lookup table of functions that can create what we asked for.
-More specifically we have
+More specifically we have:

 -   a lookup table from absolute filenames to functions that create the exports for those modules;

--   a lookup table from importer's absolute filename to pairs of written import name and imported file's absolute filename;
+-   a lookup table from the importer's absolute filename to pairs storing the name of the required file as it was written and the required file's absolute filename;
     and

 -   an entry point.

-To turn this into what we want we look up the function associated with the entry point and run it, giving it an empty module object and a `require` function that we will describe below, then get the `exports` from the module object.
+To turn this into what we want, we must look up the function associated with the entry point and run it, giving it an empty module object and a `require` function that we will describe below, then get the `exports` it has added to that module object.
-Our replacement for `require` is only allowed to take one argument because that's all that JavaScript's `require` takes.
+Our replacement for `require` is only allowed to take one argument (because that's all that JavaScript's `require` takes).
 However,
-it actually needs four things: the argument to the user's `require` call, the absolute path of the file making the call, and the two lookup tables.
+it actually needs four things: the argument to the user's `require` call, the absolute path of the file making the call, and the two lookup tables described above.
 Those two tables can't be global variables because of possible name collisions: no matter what we call them, the user might have given a variable the same name.

 As in <span x="module-loader"></span> we solve this problem using closures.
+The result is probably the most difficult code in this book to understand because of its many levels of abstraction.
-We will write a function that takes the two tables as arguments and returns a function that takes an absolute path identifying this module.
+First, we write a function that takes the two tables as arguments and returns a function that takes an absolute path identifying this module.
+When that function is called,
-That function returns a function that takes a local path inside a module and returns the exports.
+it creates and returns a function that takes a local path inside a module and returns the exports.
 Each of these wrapping layers remembers more information for us (<span f="module-bundler-returning-functions"></span>), but we won't pretend that it's easy to trace.